 Craig Anderson spent his career as a congregational minister, serving churches in Massachusetts and New Jersey, always with an interest in professional development and peer support.
 In this capacity, he co-led youth group service projects with Habitat for Humanity, launched numerous volunteer committees, led the recruitment of a more diverse congregation, and consulted on a capital campaign for three building projects.

-Through ESC, Craig has worked with the Grafton County Senior Citizens Council, the Laconia Low and Moderate Income Housing Authority, the Whipple Free Library in New Boston, the New Hampshire Association of Drug and Alcohol Counselors, and Congregation Beth Israel.
+Through ESC, Craig has worked with the Grafton County Senior Citizens Council, the Laconia Low and Moderate Income Housing Authority, the Whipple Free Library in New Boston, the New Hampshire Association of Drug and Alcohol Counselors, Congregation Beth Israel (Andover, MA), and White Horse Recovery in North Conway, NH.

 Craig holds a Master of Divinity from the Pacific School of Religion in Berkeley, CA and a BA in philosophy from Lake Forest College in Illinois.